Platinum-Pedigree-Consortium/AcroMutRecomb/README.md

 ##### q-arm vs. euchromatin regions

 Randomly shuffle 5Mbp regions on euchromatin regions and count the number of recombination events.
-The results are used to create the distribution in Figure S6b
+The results are used to create the distribution in Figure S6b.
+We excluded acrocentric short arms and 5Mbp on q-arm.
 ```
 for i in {1..5000}; do
 bedtools shuffle -i qarm_5Mb.bed -g chm13.chrlen.txt -excl excl_regions.bed > tmp/shuffle_"$i".bed